-Hayley is an official CAPA blogger for fall 2017, sharing her story in weekly posts on CAPA World.
-A Communication and Media major at Merrimack College, she is studying abroad in Florence this semester.
+Thaddeus is an official CAPA blogger for fall 2017, sharing his story in weekly posts on CAPA World.
+A BFA major at the University of Minnesota - Twin Cities, he is studying abroad in London this semester.

 In this week's post, Thaddeus pays special attention to the architecture and culture in the cities he visited over his fall break abroad.

 After my fall break, I wanted to expound a bit more on some things I have learned as an American (or U.S. Citizen) abroad.
 While being in London has definitely been a culture shock, I have always felt as though this city, in particular, is still rather familiar to me as if I was traversing a city in the United States.